etet100/AstroCore-GCode-Sender/readme.md

 ## Last build (pre-release)

-Automatic build from GitHub Actions – contains only selected project files (mainly .exe and .dll).
+This build contains only DLL and EXE files.
+You can use these files by replacing them in the folder of a full release (downloaded from Releases).
 This is not a full version of the program!

 [Last build (pre-release)](https://github.com/etet100/Candle/releases/latest)